dineshsikarwar59/basic-springboot-security/README.md

 Spring Security includes built-in Cross-Site Request Forgery (CSRF) protection to prevent malicious actions, using unique tokens to validate requests.

+CSRF (Cross-Site Request Forgery) is an attack where a user is tricked into performing unintended actions on a web application they are authenticated to.
+Spring Security provides protection against CSRF attacks by requiring a CSRF token for sensitive requests (like POST, PUT, DELETE), which ensures the request is coming from the legitimate user.

+How CSRF Protection Works:

+Spring Security generates a CSRF token for each session.
+The client must send this token in each sensitive request.
+If the token doesn't match the server's stored token, the request is rejected.

+Disabling CSRF Protection:

+For stateless applications (e.g., APIs using JWT), you can disable CSRF as it's not necessary.
+You can disable it with the following configuration:

+@Override
+protected void configure(HttpSecurity http) throws Exception {
+    http.csrf().disable()
+        .authorizeRequests()
+        .antMatchers("/public/**").permitAll()
+        .anyRequest().authenticated();
+}

+When to Disable CSRF:

+When Using stateless authentication (like JWT) or APIs.
+Not needed if you're not using session-based authentication.

 Q.9 Explain OAuth2 in Spring Security.

 OAuth2 is an authorization framework enabling limited third-party access without credential sharing.
 Spring Security supports implementing both authorization and resource server roles for OAuth2.